imimperfectionsoul/getting-started-1/README.md

  - the most challenging  part of these assesment is connectincting the conatiner to the server because many time file not found the location in the database of app and gave error  .
  ## Use Docker Compose;

- Docker Compose is a tool that was developed to help define and share multi-container applications.
-With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down. in these just follow the existing procedure  and completed where i define the app service by using the some command .
+ docker Compose is a tool that was developed to help define and share multi-container applications.
+With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down. in these just follow the existing procedure and completed where I define the app service by using some command.

  ## Image-building best practices;
  In these have built an image, it is a good practice to scan it for security vulnerabilities using the docker scan command.
 Docker has partnered with Snyk to provide the vulnerability scanning service.

  ## Image layering and Layer caching :
-  the docker image history command to see the layers in the getting-started image i created earlier in the App.
+  The docker image history command to see the layers in the getting-started image I created earlier in the App.
-  Going back to the image history output, i see that each command in the Dockerfile becomes a new layer in the image.
+  Going back to the image history output, I saw that each command in the Dockerfile becomes a new layer in the image.
-  To fix this, i had to restructure our Dockerfile to help support the caching of the dependencies.
+  To fix this, I had to restructure our Dockerfile to help support the caching of the dependencies.
 For Node-based applications, those dependencies are defined in the package.json file.

+  ## EXPERIENCE
+  -The overall experience of this assessment is amazing where I encountered so many challenges  I faced the first time while setting up the Docker and running the app with some repeating errors after code evaluation and guidelines I was able to resolve them.
+I found myself in a great position after when I connect the docker to the network or server before that I found it difficult to run the app along with SQL because docker is unable to find a file when I run the SQL command.
+After that, I go through the guidelines and was able to complete all the remaining tasks to run an Application in Docker.
+  - for troubleshooting the problem I advise all to read and follow the guidance and for Prerequisites Read something about your system and Operating system . because it reduces some fatal error that is caused by it. and for my experience, I found many of the steps are understandable and clear but you can find more about some open source and other sources to get more ways to sort out your problem or error you faced. like I faced a problem connecting with the database so I re-evaluate the code and read the guideline some open sources that are useful over the guidelines helped me a lot to Docker containers be used to make deploying and maintaining applications easier.